artsy/artsy.github.io/_posts/2019-12-20-is-this-you.markdown

 It's really been like this as long as you can remember.
 Maybe even as early as kindergarten, when you distinctly remember feeling "Wow, I guess all these kids must already know each other?" because how else would they know how to just start playing together?
-You might have gotten really, really good at languages -- or you might have eschewed the humanities entirely entirely and focused on things like Math and Science.
+You might have gotten really, really good at languages -- or you might have eschewed the humanities entirely and focused on things like Math and Science.
 Regardless, you were in it for the _systems_ -- grammar just _makes sense_ to you, in the same way software engineering eventually would.
 Math, you finally understood, was just a specialized language for referring to the relations between things -- sure, okay!